blancas/eisen/README.md

 ## Sample Usage

-The following sections show parts of two samples in order to highlight some of Eisen features.
+The following sections show parts of two samples in order to highlight some of Eisen's features.

 ### The Sname Game